 How Can You Use Cinnamon?

 It is not advisable for pregnant women to take cinnamon in large quantities on a daily basis.
 A pinch of the spice or less than half a teaspoon is acceptable regularly.
-Cinnamon can be used in cooking for a rich flavour in dishes such a pulao and biryani.
+Cinnamon can be used in cooking for a rich flavour in dishes like pulao and biryani.
 Its presence in pastries, pies and other bakery products is small enough to be harmless to the foetus.
-Cinnamon tea in pregnancy is also okay once in a while, as long as it is had sparingly.
+Cinnamon tea in pregnancy is also okay once in a while, as long as it is used sparingly.
 Cinnamon also contains essential oils that can be dangerous to the foetus and can even cause miscarriages.
 Therefore, it is advisable to put off aromatherapy that uses essential oils of cinnamon during pregnancy.

 Precautions to Take While Having Cinnamon

-- Do not use cinnamon if you have an intolerance toward it or have obstetric problems
+- Do not use cinnamon if you have an intolerance toward it or have obstetric problems.

-- Ceylon types of cinnamon are recommended for cooking for its mild flavour
+- Ceylon types of cinnamon are recommended for cooking for its mild flavour.

-- Avoid consuming poor quality or expired spices
+- Avoid consuming poor-quality or expired spices.

-Side-Effects of Cinnamon in Pregnancy
+Side Effects of Cinnamon in Pregnancy

 For those wondering if cinnamon and pregnancy can go together, here are some side effects to look out for: